-Fintech companies are changing the financial sector right now, and there are no prerequisites to think otherwise about the future as well.
-It takes a short comparison to see where the technology has led us regarding the impact of fintech on banks, taking into account both corporate and personal, financial management, audits and so on.
+Fintech companies are actively leading innovation in financial service right now, and there are no prerequisites to think otherwise about the future as well.
+It takes a short comparison to see where the technology has led us regarding the impact of fintech on banks, taking into account both corporate and personal banking, financial management and audits.

-Though slower than other industries (and history has shown precisely why), financial services providers explore innovation opportunities and adopt the most efficient techniques.
-Three main factors dictate such behavior:
+Though slower than other industries (and history has shown precisely why), financial service providers explore innovation opportunities to adopt the most efficient techniques with the help of a financial software development company.

 These factors are a part of digital disruption that has hit the global market already.
 Enhanced by changes in the financial services industry, customers' expectations (safety, reliability), responding to new threats may only be possible by creating new solutions or funding those who would do that for the organization.

-At this point FinTech companies become an immense part of the game, being able to dictate the direction of innovation at some point.
-Just one discovery, one improvement can shake the whole financial sector and open possibilities never available before.
-It was the case with the emergence of Blockchain; it is the case with more in-depth studying of machine learning, robotics, and big data.
+At this point fintech companies become an immense part of the game, being able to dictate the direction of innovation at some point.
+Just one discovery, one improvement can largely impact financial services, shake the whole financial sector, and open possibilities never available before.
+It was the case with the emergence of blockchain; it is the case with more in-depth studying of machine learning, robotics, and big data.
 The future of financial services has already taken a new direction and it’s going side-by-side with technology.

 It's time to analyze the use cases of the most advanced technologies; see how fintech becomes a significant part of the financial sector and how even the smallest startup with a bright idea can attract huge investments from the leaders of the market.

 Fintech improves existing services by offering new solutions